ankush152002/Github-actions-CI/readme.md

 Setup and Deployment Process

 1] Set Up an EC2 Instance:
+=

 - Launched a t2.micro EC2 instance using the Ubuntu AMI.
 - SSHed into the instance and installed necessary software: Python, pip, Git, Nginx

-2] Deploy a Simple Web Application:
+2] Deploy a Simple Web Application
+=

 - Created a Python Flask application app.py that returns "Hello World!"
-  Created a Virtual Environment and Installed Dependencies:
+- Created a Virtual Environment and Installed Dependencies:
-  Created a file named wsgi.py:
+- Created a file named wsgi.py:
-  Created a systemd service file for Gunicorn (/etc/systemd/system/gunicorn.service):
+- Created a systemd service file for Gunicorn (/etc/systemd/system/gunicorn.service):
-  Created an Nginx configuration file (/etc/nginx/sites-available/myFlaskApp):
+- Created an Nginx configuration file (/etc/nginx/sites-available/myFlaskApp):
 - Configured the Flask application to run with Gunicorn as the WSGI server.
 - Configured Nginx as a reverse proxy to forward requests to the Gunicorn server.